 All of these factors will play a role in the length and intensity of your withdrawal.
 If you have been using alcohol or other drugs while using heroin, this too will impact the stages of heroin withdrawal.

-The stages of withdrawal follow the routes of neurochemical process in the brain and nervous system.
+The stages of withdrawal follow the routes of the neurochemical process in the brain and nervous system.
 As the dopamine levels drop and norepinephrine levels increase, everything from your mental state to your physical well-being will be compromised.
 Leading to illnesses in a variety of forms.

 Heroin Side Effects

 Heroin use profoundly impacts your life both physically, emotionally, and socially.
 Beyond the desired effect, heroin can have a range of negative side effects.
-Addiction in general, and heroin addiction in particular, can impact your home, career, and personal appearance.
+Addiction in general, and heroin addiction, in particular, can impact your home, career, and personal appearance.
 Some of the most common side effects include:

 - Social problems

 - Financial difficulties

 - Serous physical health problems (HIV/AIDS and Hepatitis C are extremely common in heroin users)

 - Deterioration of your appearance (Weight loss, complexion problems, dental issues)